jronallo/jronallo.github.com/source/_posts/2012-01-23-listing-published-octopress-posts.markdown

 had a lot of old posts I was leaving unpublished.
 I wanted to keep them around but don't see the need to republish them right now.
 I also want to be able to create a lot of drafts of ideas and leave them unpublished.
-Then whenever I'm ready to work on a post, they're all right there.
+Then whenever I'm ready to work on a post, they're all right there in my repository already.

 Problem is that I find it hard to read through the filenames of posts and try to remember which have been published and which have not.
 So in order to see